yeqown/tracing-practice/README.md

-# opentracing-practice
+# tracing-practice
-opentracing practice in golang micro server (gRPC + HTTP).
-I'm not using any standalone tools to trace, but part of them(zipkin/jaeger) implementation of opentracing appoint.
+tracing practice in golang micro server (gRPC + HTTP).
+I'm not using any standalone tools to trace, but part of them(zipkin/jaeger) implementation of opentracing appoint, and another integration solution `sentry`.

 ## Practice trace chain
 ```sh